umerr1214/viareGrocery/README.md

 4. **Alternative Screen** - Product alternatives with AI
 5. **Suggestion Screen** - Image-based product analysis
 6. **Path Screen** - Store navigation optimization

+---

+## 🏆 Hackathon Submission

+This project was built in under 24 hours as part of Remote Base Hackathon 3.0.
+We set out to revolutionize physical retail with the intelligence and personalization of online shopping — and we’re just getting started.

+---

 ## 🚀 Quick Start